enthdegree/kobo-emacs/README.md

 </p>

 The Kobo Clara BW is a great platform to run emacs on via [efbpad](https://github.com/enthdegree/efbpad).
-This project describes the stuff needed to get emacs running on it natively.
-Though not challenging the process is fairly long.
-This guide is not complete and can probably be improved.
+This project describes the stuff needed to get terminal emacs running on it natively.
+The process is unchallenging but fairly long.
+This guide is not complete and likely has typos.
+It should be followed by spirit instead of by letter.

 Criticism and problems are included in [TODO.md](./TODO.md)